-Welcome to the Erlangen Centre for Islam & Law in Europe
+Welcome to the FAU Research Centre for Islam and Law in Europe

-The Erlangen Centre for Islam and Law in Europe (EZIRE) conducts research and teaching about Islam and Muslim life in Europe from a multidisciplinary perspective.
-In addition to research and teaching, EZIRE also offers services such as trainings, consulting, expertise and expert opinions.
+The FAU Research Centre for Islam and Law in Europe (FAU EZIRE) conducts research and teaching on Islam and Muslim life in Europe from a multidisciplinary perspective.
+In addition to research and teaching, the FAU EZIRE offers services such as further training as well as advice, expertise and expert opinions.
 As an FAU research centre, FAU EZIRE is closely linked to the overarching research priorities of FAU.